Levels Courses

 Level I Basic - Tara Clayburn

-Tara Clayburn is the Lower School Music Teacher at The Potomac School in McLean, VA, where she teaches Kindergarten through Grade 3 music and movement classes.
-She is a teacher educator for the American Orff Schulwerk Association and she currently teaches AOSA teacher training courses at the North Florida Orff Course and at West Chester University.
-She has presented workshops for Orff Schulwerk Chapters and at the AOSA National Professional Development Conference in 2021.
+Tara Clayburn is the Lower School Music Teacher at The Potomac School in McLean, VA, where she teaches Kindergarten through Grade 3 music and movement classes, as well as Third Grade Chorus.
+She is a teacher educator for the American Orff Schulwerk Association, and she currently teaches Level 1 pedagogy at the North Florida Orff Course and at West Chester University.
+She is an active workshop clinician for AOSA chapters and has presented workshop sessions at the AOSA National Professional Development Conference in 2021 and 2025.
 She has had articles published in The Orff Echo, AOSA Reverberations, and the Kentucky Music Educators Association’s Bluegrass Music News.
 She received her Bachelors and Masters degrees in Music Education from Morehead State University and received her Orff-Schulwerk levels certification from The University of Kentucky.
 She further studied the Schulwerk at the Summer Course at the Orff-Institute in Salzburg Austria, as well as many masterclasses and workshops throughout the United States.
 Tara is a Past-President of the Middle Atlantic Chapter of AOSA.

 Level II Basic - Katie Traxler

-Traxler has worked as a clinician for various organizations in NYC including the Youth Orchestra of St. Luke’s and the Weill Institute at Carnegie Hall, and has presented music education workshops for Orff Chapters, School Districts, and Universities across the United States.
-She served on the AOSA (American Orff Schulwerk Association) NBT as Region V Rep, is a past president of NYCCAOSA, is currently serving on CORS, and teaches Basic Pedagogy for various Orff Teacher Educator programs in the US.
+Traxler has worked as a clinician for various organizations in NYC including the Youth Orchestra of St. Luke’s and the Weill Institute at Carnegie Hall, and has presented music education workshops for Orff Chapters, School Districts, State MEA Conferences, and Universities across the United States.
+She has served on the AOSA NBT, is presently serving on CORS, and is the VP of the MTAOSA Chapter.
+She teaches Basic Pedagogy Levels I and II for various Orff Teacher Educator programs in the US.

 Contact: